libdebug/libdebug/docs/basics/register_access.md

 d.regs.pstate.D = False
 ```

-When assigned a plain integer, these registers behave like before; when accessed through attributes they transparently map to the documented flag bits (CF/ZF/… for x86, N/Z/C/V/BTYPE/… for Arm).
+When assigned a plain integer, these registers behave like a regular register assignment.
+When the mnemonic for a specific flag bit is accessed, the assignment transparently maps to the documented flag bits within the register (e.g., `CF`/`ZF`/... for x86, and `N`/`Z`/`C`/`V`/`BTYPE/... for ARM).

 To avoid confusion, we list available registers and their types below.
-Related registers are available to access as well.

 === "AMD64"
     | Register  | Type          | Related       | Description                                       |